holgergp/concertKnockout/README.md

 Demo application to compare various client side mvc approaches.
 Using Knockout.js

+Scaffolding done using Yeoman and the [Knockout Generator] (https://github.com/bmac/generator-knockout)
 ## Getting Started

 Make sure you have the latest packages installed